Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 - Fish emulsion is an excellent plant food but can be very stinky.
 If you set your houseplants outdoors in summer, that's a great time to feed them fish emulsion.

 Many experts recommend a balanced fertilizer.
 On the fertilizer container, you will see 3 numbers, such as 20-20-20.
 Each number stands for the proportion of three important nutrients:

 Flowering plants may need a fertilizer that has a higher proportion of Phosphorus.
 In that case, the middle number will be higher.
-Often, people who raise African violets or orchids purchase fertilizer that is specially made for those particular plants.
+African violets or orchids do best when fed with fertilizer that is specially made for those particular plants.